tstadmin/TrendSoftTech-V2.0/content/index.md

           id: 2
           num: "2."
           title: "Implementation"
-          description: "All plans are as good as their implementation; At Trendsoft we understand that and our ..."
+          description: "All plans are as good as their implementation, At Trendsoft we understand that and our ..."
       - listItem:
           id: 3
           num: "3."
           title: "Testing"
-          description: "All plans are as good as their implementation; At Trendsoft we understand that and our software..."
+          description: "All plans are as good as their implementation, At Trendsoft we understand that and our software..."
       - listItem:
           id: 4
           num: "4."
           title: "Deployment"
-          description: "One the product is accepted by the client we move towards deployment.
+          description: "Once the product is accepted by the client we move towards deployment.
 Our support teams..."
   footer:
     logo: "/img/HomeImages/trendsoftlogo.svg"
     alt: "trendsoft tech logo"